 Show All Answers

-The fireworks start on July 4th at dark, typically after 9:45 pm, in S.T.
+The fireworks start on July 4th at approximately 9:45 pm in S.T.
 Morrison Park.

 FireworksThe Coralville Fire Department will hold the fireworks as scheduled as long as the weather conditions make it possible.
 In the event of rain, there is the potential to delay until the weather clears enough to operate the show.